xpepper/fpinarrow/slides/5optics.md

 #### Lens

-* Looking at a propery of an object
+* Looking at a property of an object

 <div>
 <img style="height:500px" src="slides/images/lens.jpg">